skip to main content

 Plans and pricing: Sparklight vs. Verizon

-When comparing the value between these two providers, it all depends on what tier internet plan you want.
+When comparing the value between these two providers, it all depends on how much speed you need.
 For the cheapest plans, Verizon offers more for the money.
 Beyond that, it gets more confusing.

 Some Sparklight plans offer low prices, great speeds, and unlimited data.
-Others seem a bit steep, with average speeds and small data caps.
-To muddy the water even further, Sparklight’s plan offerings change dramatically depending on where you live.
+Others have higher prices.
+To muddy the water even further, Sparklight’s plan offerings change depending on where you live.

 Also, keep an eye out for Sparklight’s tiny promotional period; some plans see big price hikes in as little as three months.
-To help avoid the confusion, we’ve prioritized the non-promotional prices for Sparklight plans.
+We list starting prices, but you should look for your broadband nutrition label during checkout to see what your post-promo price will be.

 Verizon has a more straightforward pricing scheme, offering both fiber and 5G fixed wireless internet plans—all with unlimited data.